Jaroslaw-Roman-Cudzich/CV/README.md

 * Highly selective 16-week software engineering bootcamp where I developed skills for front-end and back-end software and web development through the use of a range of technologies and coding principles including the following amongst others:
     * MongoDB, Express, React, Node, Ruby, Capybara, PostgreSQL, Sinatra, HTML, CSS, and Heroku.
     * Clean and very well tested code.
 Proactively follow the Test Driven Development principles through the use of Jest, Cypress, Postman, React-testing Library, SuperTest, and RSpec.
     * Ability and willingness to learn a new programming language and new tools.
-Comfortable with the concepts of Object-oriented and functional languages while following the principles of SOLID.
+Comfortable with the concepts of object-oriented and functional languages while following the principles of SOLID.
     * Self-motivator and self-learner as well as eager to learn from and work with others. - Pair programming.
     * Agile software development.
 Confident in being a leader and working on a development project as a member of a team through the use of tools including GitHub, Trello boards, retrospectives, and daily stand-ups.